-- Heap overflow throws a catchable exception, provided that it was detected by the RTS during a GC cycle due to the program exceeding a limit set by +RTS -M (see -M (size) (page 127)), and not due to an allocation being refused by the operating system.
+- Heap overflow throws a catchable exception, provided that it was detected by the RTS during a GC cycle due to the program exceeding a limit set by +RTS -M (see -M \size) (page 127)), and not due to an allocation being refused by the operating system.
 This exception is thrown to the same thread that receives UserInterrupt exceptions, and may be caught by user programs. - Added support for Compact Regions, which offer a way to manually move long-lived data outside of the heap so that the garbage collector does not have to trace it repeatedly.
 Compacted data can also be serialized, stored, and deserialized again later by the same program.
-For more details see the :ghc-compact-ref:'GHC.Compact <GHC-Compact.html>' module.
-Moreover, see the compact library on Hackage for a highlevel interface. - There is new support for improving performance on machines with a Non-Uniform Memory Architecture (NUMA).
+For more details see the ghc-compact-ref:GHC.Compact GHC-compact GHC-compact-html Mailto:GHC-compact-html GHC-compact-html <a href="mailto:GHC-compact-html" - There is new support for improving performance on machines with a Non-Uniform Memory Architecture (NUMA).
 See --numa (page 128).
 This is supported on Linux and Windows systems. - The garbage collector can be told to use fewer threads than the global number of capabilities set by -N (x) (page 100).
 By default, the garbage collector will use a number of threads equal to the lesser of the global number of capabilities or the number of physical cores.
 See -qn (x) (page 126), and a blog post that describes this. - The heap profiler (page 197) can now emit heap census data to the GHC event log, allowing heap profiles to be correlated with other tracing events (see Trac #11094). - Some bugs have been fixed in the stack-trace implementation in the profiler that sometimes resulted in incorrect stack traces and costs attributed to the wrong cost centre stack (see Trac #5654). - Added processor group support for Windows.
 This allows the runtime to allocate threads to all cores in systems which have multiple processor groups. (e.g. > 64 cores, see Trac #11054) - Output of Event log (page 132) data can now be configured, enabling external tools to collect and analyze the event log data while the application is still running. - advapi32, shell32 and user32 are now automatically loaded in GHCi. libGCC is also loaded when a dependency requires it.
 See Trac #13189.